 Founder of Smashwords, an ebook distributor.
 Also angel investor, gardener, hiker, battler of squirrels, dreamer, doer, co-author of Boob Tube.

-Lastly, a clever bio by Peter Welmerink, which caught my attention and had me following immediately.
+Lastly, a clever bio by Peter Welmerink caught my attention and had me following immediately.

 Battling crimes against Quality by day, writer by night.
 Family man.
 Lunatic with a non-stop imagination.

 All three of these bios have one common quality.

 They attract attention and interest in just the couple of seconds it takes to read them.

 At the same time, they are informative and make it quite clear what they do.

 But without the need to use tired clichés or a list of bragging rights.

 One other similarity is that none of them use the verb to be in a bio.

 Make people curious by writing just a few words that you construct with the sole intent of attracting their interest.